tstelzer/workers-guide-to-fp-in-ts/posts/pure-functions.md

 Ah, glancing at the `registered` field, you see whats "weird": it was stored as a US-formatted string, i.e. `MM.DD.YYYY`.
-The view needs it in a different format though, something like `Wednesday, 9 July 2003.` Should be easy enough to clean up, we'll just add a method that prepares the `User` for the admin view:
+The view needs it in a different format though, something like `Wednesday, 9 July 2003.` Should be easy enough to clean up, just add a method that prepares the `User` for the admin view:

 ```typescript
 class User {